BadwaterBay/intelli-trip-planner/README.md

 ### Other useful commands

-- Formatting using Prettier:
+- Format your code using Prettier:
   - `yarn format` will format files with Prettier and save changes.
   - Tip: when you git-commit, `yarn format` will be automatically triggrred.
-- Linting using Eslint:
+- Lint your code using Eslint:
   - `yarn lint` will run Eslint to check the code quality.
 Please try to resolve these issues before commiting any changes.
   - Tip: when you git-commit, `yarn lint` will be automatically triggrred.
 - Create a production build: